MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Education.md

 Biographical information about the education institutions a contact attended or is attending, the areas of study (major/minor) concentrated on, activities and roles served, preferences (football booster, patron of the on-campus art museum, etc.), and the start and end dates associated with this information.
 It's particularly important for mid-level and major gift fundraisers based in the United States to understand someone's university/college alumni/alumnae network and peers in order to build a bigger qualified prospect pipeline.
 University/college association is not as relevant or important in the UK, for example, compared to the US.
 Nonprofit organizations with a bigger focus on major gifts care more about tracking educational information at a deeper level.

 Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Education.cdm.json" target="_blank">GitHub</a>.

+## Instances

+Instances of this entity are listed below:

+nonProfit/Education

 ## Traits